sysbiolab/PathwaySpace/README.md

 If you use *PathwaySpace*, please cite:

-* Tercan et al. A protocol to assess pathway space distances between classifier feature sets (under review, 2025).
+* Tercan *et al.* A protocol to assess pathway space distances between classifier feature sets (under review, 2025).

-* Ellrott et al. Classification of non-TCGA cancer samples to TCGA molecular subtypes using compact feature sets. *Cancer Cell*, 2025.
+* Ellrott *et al.* Classification of non-TCGA cancer samples to TCGA molecular subtypes using compact feature sets. *Cancer Cell*, 2025.
 DOI: 10.1016/j.ccell.2024.12.002

-#### Supporting Material for Tercan et al. (2025)
+#### Supporting Material for Tercan *et al.* (2025)

-Download and uncompress 'Tercan_et_al_20250112.zip', then follow the instructions in the 'pspace_perturbation.R' script.
-This R script has been developed to reproduce the results presented in Figure S1 of Tercan et al. (2025).
+Download and uncompress *Tercan_et_al_20250112.zip*, then follow the instructions in the *pspace_perturbation.R* script.
+This R script has been developed to reproduce the results presented in *Figure S1* of Tercan *et al.* (2025).
 The script covers the following steps:
 * Data loading and preprocessing
 * Statistical analysis
 * Visualization of results to match Figure S1